 Creating plugins

-Guide to create your own plugins to extend Lume
+Guide to creating your own plugins for Lume

 Simple plugin example